AndrewBoessen/CUDAgrad/README.md

 ![Gradient Descent](./gd.jpg)

 An autograd engine is the technical implementation of backpropogation algorithm that allows neural nets to learn.
-This is a implemtation of a very lightweight autograd engine using C and CUDA for gpu acceleration.
+This is a implementation of a very lightweight autograd engine using C and CUDA for gpu acceleration.

 ## Dependencies